 - 1. The subject teacher will inform parents about the incident via ManageBac in the Behaviour Tab (Academic Honesty section); email to the MYP Coordinator and the Head of MYP. - 2.
 The student's Formative or Summative Criterion-based work will be awarded Zero without a re-submit option.
-The subject teacher will email parents and a student about the case and remind them that a "Zero" summative assessment will negatively affect the end of the semester Grade.
+The subject teacher will email parents and a student about the case and remind them that a "Zero" summative assessment will negatively affect the end of the semester grade.
 It is possible that the end of the semester Grade will be N/A "not applicable. - 3.
 Senior Leadership members will have a meeting to discuss the incident. - 4.
-The homeroom teacher will invite parents to have a meeting with the Head of IB programs and or Head of School to discuss academic integrity policy requirements and internal/external suspension. - 5.
+The homeroom teacher will invite parents to have a meeting with the Head of MYP and/or the Principal of the International Programmes to discuss academic integrity policy requirements and internal/external suspension. - 5.
 The homeroom teacher will record the case in the weekly Behaviour analysis document and inform the MYP coordinator.